For Counselors - Advice to Assist in Counseling Your Students

 If a student submits all SAT test scores, UNCW and most universities will select the highest score for each sub-section, even if they come from different test dates, to create the highest overall score for a student.

-As an alternative to SAT, the ACT with writing exam is offered at various high schools in your area, as well as at UNCW.
+As an alternative to SAT, the ACT is offered at various high schools in your area, as well as at UNCW.
 Like the SAT, UNCW will choose the highest score from the ACT sub-sections from different test dates; to created the highest overall composite score.

 - Draft Essays